 After the last feature on Broome, we continuing our new series on great small towns to visit when travelling.
-We’re staying Down Under but moving on to Queensland in this article and it turns out that Port Douglas is the perfect excuse to leave the big city and discover more of what the state has to offer.
+After showing you the best things to do in Strahan, we’re staying Down Under but moving on to Queensland in this article and it turns out that Port Douglas is the perfect excuse to leave the big city and discover more of what the state has to offer.

 Queensland is home to some of the most beautiful towns and cities in Australia.
 With the majestic Surfers Paradise on the Gold Coast to the vibrant nightlife of Brisbane, there is never a shortage of things to see and do in this northern state.